wefindx/fxy/README.rst

 ===
 .. |isympy| replace:: ``isympy``

-Imports and command ``fx`` with parameters to import libraries often used in research to emulate CAS software, or LAB software.
+Imports and command ``fxy`` with parameters to import libraries often used in research to emulate CAS software, or LAB software.

 Introduction
 ------------